gitKrystan/rails-pick-a-pet/README.md

 ##### By Krystan Menne and Mike Mahoney

-This sample Rails app allows user to upload photos of potential pets (using Paperclip) so that other users can choose between them in a "Would You Rather?" game format.
+This sample Rails app allows users to upload photos of potential pets (using Paperclip) so that other users can choose between them in a "Would You Rather?" game format.
 The site tracks how many votes each potential pet has received and displays these votes in a chart (using ChartKick).

 Features:
 * AJAX requests